Trader Joe's unions

-Since 2022, workers from several Trader Joe's grocery stores voted on whether to unionize.
+Starting in 2022, workers from several Trader Joe's grocery stores have voted on whether to unionize.
 A store in Hadley, Massachusetts, became the first to unionize and created Trader Joe's United, an independent union unaffiliated with national unions.
-Stores in Minneapolis and Louisville joined them.
+Stores in Minneapolis, Louisville, and Oakland joined them.
 Other workers have organized with the United Food and Commercial Workers.
 Trader Joe's, a chain with over 500 locations and over 50,000 employees, is known for its neighborhood store vibe and over-the-top customer service, which has sometimes clashed with its working conditions.
 Corporate management has a history of resisting staff unionization efforts.
 Driven by COVID-19 pandemic working conditions, American service sector organization increased, and Trader Joe's worker concerns over safety, pay, and benefits contributed to their union drive.

 Background

 Trader Joe's is a grocery store chain in the United States known for its "quirky neighborhood vibe" and over-the-top customer service, such as personally leading inquiring customers to products they could not find on the shelf, opening product packaging for tastings, and accepting returns for any reason.
 Historically, the company's strategy has included higher rates of pay and benefits than the industry, offset by increased sales and lower turnover costs.
 In return, some employees, who are known internally as "crew members", feel tension between upholding the appearance of happiness and friendliness while coping with unfavorable or toxic working conditions, such as managerial malfeasance, surveillance, and unaddressed safety issues, especially as exacerbated during the COVID-19 pandemic.
 While the company contends that its pay, benefits, and working conditions are already among the best in the grocery industry, some employee benefits diminished in the 2010s, such as retirement fund contributions and health insurance for part-time workers.

 As of 2022, Trader Joe's employed over 50,000 workers across over 530 Trader Joe's grocery stores in the United States.
-Only two of those stores have unionized.
+As of 2023, four of those stores have unionized.
 Trader Joe's is owned by the German grocer Aldi Nord.
 The company's management has retained Littler Mendelson, a firm known for union avoidance, as their legal representation.